 With email-borne threats evolving to become increasingly sophisticated and problematic for businesses, creating and implementing an effective enterprise level best practices for email security has never been more important.
 Ninety percent of cyberattacks are now carried out via email, and successful attacks cost enterprises over $1 million per incident on average.
 Inadequately secured enterprise email is an open door for spear phishing, ransomware and other advanced exploits.
 Email safety best practices are more important than ever.

 As a new decade unfolds, the unfortunate reality is that despite improvements, enterprises are still losing the email security battle to attackers, largely due to the fact that too many organizations fail to address the big picture when it comes to security.
 An effective enterprise level strategy for email safety is comprehensive, proactive and an advanced business cloud email security solution that provides fully-managed, real-time protection against email attacks that have the potential to destroy an organization.

 Best Practices for Security Of Enterprise Email

-Although an effective enterprise email security strategy is somewhat individual, there are certain universal concepts and methods that every enterprise should incorporate into its approach.
+Although an effective Business email security strategy is somewhat individual, there are certain universal concepts and methods that every enterprise should incorporate into its approach.
 Best practices for securing enterprise email or email attachement best practices that should be a part of any enterprise email security checklist include:

 1. Focus on the fundamentals of securing emails

 Developing and implementing an effective enterprise email security strategy may seem overwhelming; however, there is no reason to overcomplicate things.
 Prioritize getting the basics right, starting with ensuring that a comprehensive business email security solution is in place.
 An effective enterprise email security solution must be user-friendly, and preferably fully-managed by the provider.
 Essential components of an cloud email security solution include end-to-end encryption, attachment scanning, spam filtration and URL analysis.
 Without these basic features, an organization will always be vulnerable to email-borne threats, regardless of other advanced technology it has deployed.